 But may all who seek you rejoice and be glad in you; may those who long for your saving help always say, “The Lord is great!”
 Psalm 70:4

 It’s easy to say, “The Lord is great” when things are going well.
 When our prayers are answered, when life is progressing smoothly, when we feel blessed with good health, but what about when we’re longing for God’s saving help?
 At such time do we always say, “The Lord is great”?

-Regardless of what God does for us, whether he heals us or not, whether he restores relationships or not, whether he blesses us financially or not, he is still worthy to be praised and one day everyone will confess his greatness.
+Regardless of what God does for us, whether he heals us or not, whether he restores relationships or not, whether he blesses us financially or not, he’s still worthy to be praised and one day everyone will confess his greatness.

-As new covenant believers we can reflect on the Cross and realizes God’s greatness in sending Jesus to die for us.
-Yet David realized his greatness before he understood the Messiah would suffer for the sin of the world.
-How much easier for us to stir ourselves to proclaim God’s greatness!
+As new covenant believers, we can reflect on the Cross and realizes God’s greatness in sending Jesus to die for us.
+Yet David realized God’s greatness before he understood the Messiah would suffer for the sin of the world.
+How much easier for us to stir ourselves to proclaim his greatness.

-But it’s not that simple.
+Yet, it’s not that simple.
 We don’t like being in situations where we’re longing for God’s saving help.
-Yet David isn’t just imagining that scenario, he’s actually in it as he writes, “But as for me, I am poor and needy; come quickly to me, O God.
-You are my help and my deliverer; Lord, do not delay” (v.
-5).
+David isn’t imagining that scenario, he’s actually in it as he writes, “But as for me, I am poor and needy; come quickly to me, O God.
+You are my help and my deliverer; Lord, do not delay” (verse 5).

 We always have cause to say, “The Lord is great.”